singleballplay/picam/README.md

 If using a Logitech Brio/4K Pro, keep the exposure_auto setting at or below 200 to achieve full 60fps, use the gain setting instead to brighten up the image.
 Brightness and contrast can also do a bit there but don't over do those.
 On a USB 2.0 system the resolution is limited to 1280x720, if plugging into a USB 3.0+ port you should be able to run higher resolutions.
 You can use the zoom and pan/tilt settings to get closer if necessary and move the where the center is if zoomed in.

 ### Logitech C920/C922

 If you are using a C920 for displays, consider bumping the exposure_auto setting to 300 or 400 to reduce the scan line effect and reduce the gain setting to compensate for the additional brightness.
 Play around with what works best.

+### Camlink / Razer Kiyo (Pro/Pro Ultra)

+Only one of these (of each model) can be configured at a time as they do not currently have serial numbers to identify them like other UVC devices.

+### Razer Kiyo (Pro/Pro Ultra)

+The exposure values are a little different from normal.
+The valid values to get various rough framerates are 10, 20, 39, 78.
+39 seems to be very close to 1/120s shutter speed and 78 seems very close to 1/60s shutter.
+Compensate for exposure using the gain values.

 # Install From Scratch